DynamoDS/RefineryToolkits/README.md

 - Download the latest release from the [Releases page](https://github.com/DynamoDS/RefineryToolkits/releases)
 - unzip the downloaded file, we recommend using [7zip](https://www.7-zip.org/download.html)
-- double-check that all `.dll` files in the package's `bin` folder have been [unblocked](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/)
+- once unzipped, double-check that all `.dll` files in the package's `bin` folder have been [unblocked](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/)
-- once unzipped, copy the `GenerativeToolkit` folder to the location of your Dynamo packages  :
+- copy the package folder to the location of your Dynamo packages  :
     - `%appdata%\Dynamo\Dynamo Core\2\packages` for Dynamo Sandbox, replacing `2` with your version of Dynamo
     - `%appdata%\Dynamo\Dynamo Revit\2\packages` for Dynamo for Revit, replacing `2` with your version of Dynamo
-- start Dynamo, the package should now be listed as `GenerativeToolkit` in the library.
+- start Dynamo, the package should now be listed as in the library and in Dynamo's `Package Manager`

 ## Prerequisites